City-of-Helsinki/example-backend-profile/README.md

 ## Setting the environment

 By default the running environment is such that the service starts (in development mode) but it doesn't connect correctly to any authorization service it needs.
 To configure such a service do the following:

 Copy the file `config.env.example` to a file called `config.env` and adjust settings in that file as appropriate.
-Also copy the file `docker-compose.override.yml.example` to a file called `docker-compose.override.yml` so that the `config.env` file gets used when running the service with `docker-compose`.
 Now the `config.env` file is used for reading environment variables no matter which way you choose to run the server.

 ## Running with (virtual) Python environment